whosstranger/AutomaticScanner/README.md

 Tool created in bash to perform all the reconnaissance phase on CTF machines, contains the nmap and wfuzz tools.

--Nmap is used for open port and port-associated services reconnaissance.
+- Nmap is used for open port and port-associated services reconnaissance.

--Wfuzz is used to discover hidden routes in web sites.
+- Wfuzz is used to discover hidden routes in web sites.

 ## Execution